Birmingham gauge

-The Birmingham gauge is a wire gauge system, and is also used to specify thickness or diameter of hypodermic needles and tube products.
+The Birmingham gauge, officially the Birmingham Wire Gauge and often abbreviated as G or ga, is a unit of wire gauge used to measure the thickness or diameter of wires and tubing, including hypodermic needles and other medical tube products.

 Terminology

-Birmingham gauge is also known as the Stubs Iron Wire Gauge or Birmingham Wire Gauge.
-It is not the same as, though similar to, the Stubs Steel Wire Gauge.

-Birmingham gauge is often simply termed Gauge, with the abbreviation G. However, this should not be confused with French gauge.
+The Birmingham gauge is also known as the Stubs Iron Wire Gauge or Birmingham Wire Gauge and is distinct from the Stubs Steel Wire Gauge and the British Standard Wire Gauge.
+It is commonly referred to simply as gauge (abbreviated as G), but this should not be confused with the French gauge, a separate system used for measuring the outer diameter of catheters.